In the United States, the amount of tax you owe depends on several factors, one of them being how much money you make each year.

-Theoretically, a progressive system distributes the tax burden more heavily onto those who make more money and thus have more ability to pay, and away from those who can’t afford as much.
+The U.S. tax code is based on a progressive tax system.
+That means everyone pays a percentage of their income to the federal government, but higher-income filers pay a higher percentage.
+In theory, this system distributes the individual income tax burden more heavily onto those who have more and thus are more able to contribute.
+Likewise, it shifts the burden away from those who can’t afford as much.

-Over time, tax deductions, credits, exemptions, and loopholes have modified and complicated our system.
-But at heart the American income tax system uses a relatively simple series of stepped tax rates to determine how much you owe.
+Over time, tax deductions, credits, and loopholes have modified and complicated our tax laws.
+However, the basics aren’t overly complex.
+The U.S. income tax system uses a relatively simple series of stepped income tax rates to determine how much you owe.

 How Much You’re Taxed

 Your total federal income tax owed is based on your adjusted gross income (AGI).
 When you complete your Form 1040 and its attached schedules, you enter all your income from various categories, such as wages, interest and dividends, and business income.
 Then, you take various ”above-the-line” deductions, such as contributing to an IRA or paying student loan interest.
 These deductions reduce your gross income to arrive at your AGI.

 You use your AGI to determine your eligibility for certain tax breaks, but it’s not your taxable income.
 From AGI, you deduct either the standard deduction or itemized deductions to arrive at your taxable income.

 After you figure out your taxable income, you can determine how much you owe by using the tax tables included in the Form 1040 Instructions.
 Though these tables look complicated at first glance, they’re actually quite straightforward.
 You simply look up your income, find the column with your filing status (single, married filing jointly, married filing separately, or head of household), and the intersection of those two figures is your tax.